Marcennaji/HoldemCore/README.md

 ## 🎯 Project Goal

 PokerTraining is an offline, open-source poker simulation tool designed to help players practice against a variety of opponents.
+Its goal is also to allow bots implementers (C++ developers) to test their poker strategies and focus only on the poker logic, without bothering about all the technical stuff (hands and rounds management, cards, etc)

 - Train against tight, loose, aggressive, or random bots
 - Customize your poker table: number of players, stack size, small blind value, opponent profiles